MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-operational-visibility.md

 1. Enter the **Site ID** value.
 1. Check the **Query ATP** selection in case you've uploaded your demand and supply view using [Dynamics 365 Inventory Services.](/dynamics365/supply-chain/inventory/inventory-visibility-available-to-promise)
 1. Select **Query**.
 Query results appear on the right side of the page.
-1. This will display the query results on the right side of the panel.
 1. To hide the query section of the screen and just display the results, on the top right of the screen, select **Combo \> Hide search criteria**.
 1. Review the availability.
 When done, select **Save** on the **Order Products** form.